 Enough is Enough!
 That is both the conclusion and the title of this report, a 150-year performance review of the Minneapolis Police Department (MPD).
 The report is the product of an investigation into the conduct of the department over the fifteen decades since its founding in 1867.
 It includes a survey of its current role and impact, especially on marginalized communities, and an exploration of viable alternatives to the policing model.
 With this report, we hope to take the idea of police-free communities out of the realm of fantasy and place it firmly in the public agenda as a practical necessity.
-You can download a PDF copy of the report, or read the following sections online.
+You can download a PDF copy of the report, listen to the the whole report as an audio book, or read the following sections online.

 The first section will establish that the MPD has always acted as the enforcement arm of the economic and political elite.
 Like its fellow departments around the country, it is at the front end of a system of mass incarceration that devours black, brown and indigenous peoples, stripping them of voting rights, job prospects and dignity, keeping wages low and people divided.
 The US police system, we contend, is not reformable.
 Efforts to reform it – aimed at addressing recruitment, training, discipline, oversight and transparency — are quickly and effectively neutralized by the organized opposition of police departments and their unions and professional associations.